-The charity has invested heavily in their new site in Eccles which was set to launch on Friday 13th November.
+The charity has invested heavily in its new site in Eccles which was set to launch on Friday November 13.

 Big things are happening in #Salford, with the revamp and expansion of our Eccles hub now complete!